leonmavr/chip-8/README.md

 It can render graphics on a 64x32 monochrome display.

 The neat thing about this machine is that each instruction always consists of 2 consecutive bytes, which makes it easy to process them.
 In total, Chip-8 language consists of 36 instructions, however extensions such as Super Chip-8 possess more.
 The instructions (opcodes) also interact with the keyboard and display.
-[Cowgod](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.0) has documented in detail the architecture.
+[Cowgod](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.0) has written the holy grail of Chip-8 documentation.

 ### 1.3 The keypad